hamanpure/Todo-app/README.md

 1. Fork the repository and connect it with your Render account.
 2. Set up environment variables for PostgreSQL.
 3. Deploy the application from the Render dashboard.

-## License

-This project is licensed under the ISC License.
-Feel free to use and modify.

----

-This `README.md` provides a comprehensive overview of your app, its features, and the setup process!